 Social media sites make it incredibly easy for individuals to air their views.

-This can cause issues, for example, an employee has an argument with a fellow employee and, before you know it, the news is on Twitter and Facebook, and the argument is very public and escalating.
+This can cause issues.
+For example, an employee has an argument with a fellow employee.
+Before you know it, the news is all over social media, and the argument is very public and escalating.

-People have a tendency to say things in writing that they wouldn’t dream of saying to someone’s face, and it continues to amaze us how quick people are to express an opinion on a situation about which they know very little.
+People have a tendency to say things in writing that they wouldn’t dream of saying to someone’s face.
+It continues to amaze us how quick people are to express an opinion on a situation about which they know very little.

 Although it’s often not possible to prevent these situations, they can usually be resolved quite quickly.